 Currently includes dependency injection, a resource library system, an entity control and storage layer, and an event system.

 A service (in either MonoBehaviour or plain flavours) can be bound to a ServiceContext and retrieved.
 It will also be injected into any other services bound in the same context.

 Events are passed around in an EventContext with dynamic event payloads.
 Event listeners and triggers must all be bound in terms of an event context, which is a service in itself.

 A Glop (Generalized Local Object or Process) is a single object that is contained in a GlopContainer.
-Generally, Glop is subclassed to represent any major managed, live data in a Tofu game.
+Generally, Glop is subclassed to represent all live data in a tofu game.

 Resource libraries are similar to GlopContainers in that they contain and serve objects; however, a ResourceLibrary does not ever update its objects after load and ResourceLibrary objects must be accessible in O(1) time by string lookup.
 GlopContainers are generally self-contained, and their contents must be accessed through queries through the GlopContainer service (or by a GlopId in O(1)).
 ResourceLibraries are intended to be used by many services to access necessary data.

 Can store and execute player/AI commands.

 Holds an array of key-value pairs for config that can be consumed and held in an object’s Properties property.